 Online Marketer’s Defense #1: It Wasn’t Me!

-Kimoto argued that he completely severed ties with his wife’s company when he started to prepare for his wire fraud trial, and therefore should not be held liable for any misdeeds carried out by the company from that point.
+Kimoto argued that he completely severed ties with his wife’s company when he started to prepare for his wire fraud trial, and therefore shouldn’t be held liable for any misdeeds from that point forward.

 Judges: No Way; You Knew What Was Going On And Even Had Testimonials Before There Were Customers.

 The judges didn’t agree.
-They reasoned that Kimoto’s involvement in establishing the company was enough to link him to the entity.
+They reasoned that Kimoto helped establish his wife’s business, which was link enough.
 The panel also pointed out that he helped “structure the deceptive offers” and was aware of the contents of the company’s marketing materials, thereby making him liable — even though he may not have been “hands on” during the period in question.
 The bench specifically pointed out Kimoto’s egregious use of testimonials before the “products” had even launched.